Our commitment to responding effectively to complaints

 The general route that a complaint investigation follows is, after it is assessed and accepted for investigation it will be allocated to a member of staff in the Governance and Legal Unit (GLU), who specialises in this type of work.
 That member of staff will ensure they understand your complaint fully and will approach both you and the Labour Party member complained about (where appropriate) to ask for any further information they may need.
 They may need to talk to several people and will undertake a desk-based investigation in order to get sufficient detail and to establish the facts surrounding your complaint.
 Investigations can take some time.

-Once an investigation is completed, a recommendation for the outcome is passed to the National Executive Committee (NEC) and/or the National Constitutional Committee (NCC).
-The committee will then make a decision on all the evidence and whether they agree with the recommendation.
-If the complaint involves witnesses and cannot be determined on a written report and accompanying evidence alone, it is likely to be referred to the NCC for a hearing and determination.
+Once an investigation is completed, a recommendation for the outcome is passed to the National Executive Committee (NEC) who may also refer the case to the National Constitutional Committee (NCC) or the newly created Independent Complaints Board (ICB).
+The relevant Committee or Board will then make a decision on all the evidence and whether they agree with the recommendation.
+If the complaint involves witnesses and cannot be determined on a written report and accompanying evidence alone, it is likely to be referred to the NCC or the ICB (for cases related to a protected characteristic) for a hearing and determination.

 It’s important to note that there are slightly different complaint handling processes depending on the type of complaint you submit.
 The reason for this is that we recognise there are different sensitivities that relate to certain complaints such as sexual harassment or those about discrimination, such as antisemitism, and we want to be sure that we deal with your complaint in the most effective and sensitive way.